I get asked which is the best axe for carving a lot so thought it would be good to make a blog post which I can refer

 Update 17/5/11 I bought a Bahco axe and it was OK but also needed significant work with a file to get the bevels set and a good cutting edge.
 It is a good head weight and shape for carving but needs some work.

 Another axe which looks good value, I have heard good reviews of but have not picked one up yet is the husqvarna hatchet These retail just over £20 but come with sheath and sharp.
 I have not had one yet to know whether the bevels are good for carving as they come but it sounds a good option.

 Update 10/2/13 I have the Husqvarna now and it is a useful general purpose axe but not great for carving.
 It came with a rough convex edge so not as blunt as the Bahco but still would need file work to shape the bevels properly before sharpening.
 It looks quite nice and the handle is much nicer than the Bahco but it is pretty heavy at 780g compared to 660g for the Gransfors carving axe which many find too heavy.

 Another nice option is to look round your local car boot fair and buy an old axe.
 All our grandparents generation had hand hatchets for splitting kindling.
 At boot fairs they tend to have loose handles and be completely blunt so need a new handle and a regrind, but it is a joyful job to bring one of these old axes back to life.
 Here are a few typical ones.
 And blog posts on making and fitting a new handle here

-This is the sort of carving I tend to do with axes, the axe does matter but correct technique is much more important.
-Video currently without sound but still shows the techniques.
+This is a film of the sort of carving I tend to do with axes, the axe does matter but correct technique is much more important.